jysk-oss/netbox-securecrt-inventory/README.md

 periodic_sync_interval: 120

 # Filter what is synced, default is sync everything
-# All filters are evaluated for each item, and needs to return true, if any of the filters return false it will not be synced.
+# All filters are evaluated for each item, and they all need to return true,
+# if any of the filters return false it will not be synced.
 filters:
-    - target: path
-      condition: "{{ site_group != 'external' }}"
+  #- condition: "{{ site_group != 'external' }}" # uncomment to skip sync of one site group
+  #- condition: "{{ site_group in ['external', 'admin'] }}" # uncomment to only sync the defined site groups

 # Session settings
 session: